antofic/GraphCodable/Docs/UserGuide.md

 ```
 ##### A more general example: elimination of ARC strong cycles
-Another possible workaround with ARC is to manually drop the strong cycles to allow for memory release.
+Another possible workaround with ARC is to manually break the strong cycles to allow for memory release.
 In the following example, the Model class contains a collection of Node classes by name in a dictionary.
 Each node contains an array of nodes it is connected to and may also be connected to itself.
-To prevent memory from ever being freed, Model's 'deinit' method calls 'removeConnections' for each node it owns.
+To prevent memory from ever being freed, Model's `deinit` method calls `removeConnections` for each node it owns.
 So we have a model where the array of connections in each Node to other Nodes generates reference cycles.

-If `decode` is used for those connections, the dearchiving fails due to reference cycles.
+If `decode` is used for those connections, the decoding fails due to reference cycles.
 The solution, as the previous example, is to use `deferDecode` to decode the array:

 ```swift
 required init(from decoder: GDecoder) throws {